ibm-cloud-docs/speech-to-text/http.md

     -   You must use the `part_content_type` parameter of the metadata to indicate the MIME type of the audio in the following parts, all of which which must be in the same audio format.
     -   You can optionally pass the `data_parts_count` parameter to indicate the number of audio files sent with the request.
 The service applies end-of-stream detection to the last (and possibly the only) data part.
 If you omit the parameter, the service determines the number of parts from the request.

-    All other parameters for controlling the transcription request are optional, as described in [Input features and parameters](/docs/services/speech-to-text/input.html) and [Output features and parameters](/docs/services/speech-to-text/output.html).
+    All other parameters for controlling the transcription request are optional, as described in [Input features](/docs/services/speech-to-text/input.html) and [Output features](/docs/services/speech-to-text/output.html).
 -   Pass `upload` data that consists of one or more audio files as the remainder of the form data.

 The multipart approach is intended for two use cases: